 Alzheimer’s is a medical disease of the brain that gets progressively worse with time.
 It affects the brain and how it functions.
 Alzheimer’s is the most common form of dementia in people over the age of 65 years old.
 It is believed that Alzheimer’s develops long before the symptoms of dementia become apparent in the sufferer.

 Throughout the world there is a great effort in trying to find a cure for the disease.
 As yet there is no cure for Alzheimer’s disease.
 Although medical researcher’s are closing in on some of the factors they believe can lead to an increased risk of the disease as we grow older.

 Studies are showing that one of the reasons could be our diet and lifestyles that we lead.

 If a person develops Alzheimer’s disease they will worsen over a period of time as the disease progresses.
 The symptoms of the disease vary from person to person and at different rates of deterioration in sensors.
 The disease will eventually lead to the person needing care and support and unfortunately death as a result of the disease.

-- Can Alzheimer’s disease be inherited from patents?
+- Can Alzheimer’s be inherited from parents?

 - What are the different types of dementia?